2sic/oqtane-theme-2shine-bs5/readme.md

 # Oqtane Theme Template for Designers

 > &nbsp;
 >
 > ## The only Oqtane Theme for passionate designers
 >
-> &nbsp;

-This theme template is made especially for passionate designers who wish to create awesome looking solutions using Oqtane.
+> This theme template is made especially for passionate designers who wish to create awesome looking solutions using Oqtane.

 ## Magic for Designers